 These experiences define the eleventh grade year at Sun Valley Community School:

 - Opportunities to lead clubs, take on more prominent roles in plays and musicals, run for student government, and start on varsity teams;

-- One of the most iconic Community School Outdoor Program trips, the Junior Solo in Canyonlands National Park.
+- One of the most iconic Sun Valley Community School Outdoor Program trips, the Junior Solo in Canyonlands National Park.

-Academically, juniors can choose their English electives each term, and they complete their graduation requirements in math, science, language, and history, paving the way for a truly individually designed senior year.
-A typical course of study includes classes in three English electives, U.S. history, math, science, world languages, and additional electives.
+Academically, juniors continue to complete their graduation requirements in english, math, science, language, and history, paving the way for a truly individually designed senior year.
+A typical course of study includes college prep classes American Literature, U.S. History, mathematics, science, world language, and additional electives.

 Juniors also complete an independently created and researched thesis in the Research Methodology and Thesis course.
 This project emphasizes the skills of researching and writing in multiple subject areas and allows students to deliver a polished piece of scholarship on a topic of their choosing.

 In the Outdoor Program, juniors spend a week in the fall climbing, hiking, working on forest service facilities, and studying local history in Idaho's Sawtooth Range; in the winter, they can elect to lead the ninth and tenth grade trips, or camp in a yurt polishing their backcountry skills.
 The defining outdoor experience of eleventh grade is the Junior Solo, a backpacking trip in Canyonlands NP that includes a two-day solo experience.